Investigators from the Louisiana legislative auditor’s office arrived at Lafayette Consolidated Government Tuesday morning.

 Reached by phone at noon today, Roger Harris, the office’s executive counsel and assistant legislative auditor for investigations, would only confirm his agency is conducting an investigative audit at LCG.

-Harris would not say what concerns brought the legislative auditor to LCG this week.
-“We can’t talk about that at this time,” he said when asked whether the investigation is specific to drainage projects.
+Harris would not say what concerns brought the legislative auditor to LCG this week to inform Mayor-President Josh Guillory of the investigation.
+“We can’t talk about that at this time,” Harris said when asked whether the investigation is specific to drainage projects.

 Lafayette home builder Ed Francez, who owns one-third of the St. Martin Parish property LCG destroyed early last year when it secretly removed decades-old spoil banks, says investigators from the legislative auditor’s office also knocked on his door today.
 LCG did the work in St. Martin Parish without Francez’s knowledge, and he is now vowing to file suit in the coming weeks.